 For statement-making golf dads

-McMillan said that these bright checkerboard towels are “made to not match anything,” and that’s kind of the point.
-“It’s a fun conversation piece that people always comment on,” he said, perfect for dads who want to stand out.
+According to McMillan, these bright checkerboard towels are “made to not match anything,” and that’s kind of the point.
+“It’s a fun conversation piece that people always comment on,” he says, perfect for dads who want to stand out.
 The moisture-wicking microfiber on the reverse side will last longer — and smell better — than dad’s old terry-cloth towel.

 For monogram-loving golf dads